 This is to certify that Justice AURORA S. LAGMAN.
-(Ret.) as a part-time member of the faculty of College of Law.
-Bulacan State University and is allowed to engage directly in any private business, vocation or profession.

-This certification is issued upon the request of Justice Lagman for whatever legal purpose it may serve her.
+(Ret.) a a part-time member of the faculty of College of Law, Bulacan sure university and is allowed to engage directly in any private business, vocation of profession his certification is issued upon the request of Justice Lagman to, whatever legal purpose it may serve her

-Done this 15th day of March 2017 at Malolos City, Province of Bulacan.
+Done this 15th day of March 2017 at Malolos City.
+Province il riulacan